25 Patio Decor Ideas for a Cozy Outdoor Space You’ll Love

 Layer Rugs For Instant Warmth

 Rugs make a patio feel like a living room, and layering two creates depth and personality.
 Start with a durable outdoor base rug, then add a patterned runner or smaller rug on top for texture.
+For even more ideas on styling your outdoor space, see our 15 modern patio decorating ideas.

 Tips